gatlin/tubes/README.md

 Tubes
 ==========

-Stream processing with a series of tubes.
+Write stream processing computations with monadic side effects and compose them in a series of tubes.

 This is similar to the [pipes][pipes] and [conduit][conduit] libraries in purpose but its implementation is very different.
 A tube is either a